\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Results and discussions

 \subsection{First benchmark: GaAs}

 GaAs is a typical semiconductor with broken inversion symmetry, which allows the presence of the second-order photocurrent - BPVE and SHG.
 Due to its symmetry, LPGE of GaAs is allowed while CPGE not.
 Without considering the ballistic current, LPGE of GaAs is determined by shift current.
-GaAs was the first piezoelectric crystal whose shift-current spectrum was evaluated using modern band structure methods\cite{sipe2000second} and later simulated in other method papers\cite{nastos2006optical,ibanez2018ab}.
-Therefore, we first carry out benchmark calculations of LPGE of GaAs.
+GaAs was the first piezoelectric crystal whose shift-current spectrum was evaluated using modern band structure methods\citep{sipe2000second} and later simulated in other method papers\citep{nastos2006optical,ibanez2018ab}.
+Therefore, we first carry out benchmark calculations of LPGE coefficients of GaAs.

-In Fig. \ref{fig:gaas}(a), we compare DFT and Wannier band structures and find that they agree perfectly.
-This ensures the accuracy of the photocurrent calculation based on Wannier function.
-From symmetry analysis, it is known that LPGE coefficient $\eta_{\alpha_{1}\alpha_{2}}^{c\beta}$ are only non-zero for permutations $\beta\alpha_{1}\alpha_{2}$ of $xyz$.
+In Fig. \ref{fig:gaas}(a) and (b), we compare DFT and Wannier band structures and find that they agree perfectly.
+This ensures the accuracy of the photocurrent calculation based on Wannier functions.
+From symmetry analysis, it is known that LPGE coefficients $\eta_{\alpha_{1}\alpha_{2}}^{c\beta}$ are only non-zero for permutations $\beta\alpha_{1}\alpha_{2}$ of $xyz$.
 Indeed, in Fig. \ref{fig:gaas}(b), numerically we find that $\eta_{yz}^{cx}\neq0$ while $\eta_{yz}^{cy}$ and $\eta_{yz}^{cz}$ almost vanish.
-Our calculated $\eta_{yz}^{cx}$ are in good agreement with previous theoretical results\cite{nastos2006optical,ibanez2018ab}, which indicates the reliability of the implementation of our method.
+Our calculated $\eta_{yz}^{cx}$ are in agreement with previous theoretical results\citep{nastos2006optical,ibanez2018ab}, which indicates the reliability of the implementation of our method.